-Based on the available current knowledge, no single important cultural or archaeological site exists within the study area (see Figure 5.10 Archaeological sites within the study area).
+Based on the available current knowledge, no single important cultural or archaeological site exists within the study area.
 In case of discovery of artefacts from the pre-historical or historical ages, arts or traditions, the operator will be asked to immediately inform the services in the ministry in charge of the patrimony or the nearest territorial authorities who will in turn inform the services in charge within a maximum of five days.
 The authorities in charge will take all necessary conservation measures and will ensure themselves, if necessary, the supervision of the in-process works.